Assistant Professor of Africana StudiesB.A., Howard University ; M.A., Colombia University; Ph.D., Colombia University

 My major interest is medieval Italian literature, especially Dante.
 I have also worked on medieval women writers and contemporary American poetry.

-Qualitative sociologist with emphasis on race, gender, politics, identity, and popular culture.
+Qualitative sociologist focusing on race, class, gender, and cultural production.

 Head Cross Country and Track & Field Coach